-For New Englanders, it comes as no surprise that Race Point Beach in Provincetown once again made TripAdvisor's list of the 25 best beaches in the country.
+For New Englanders, it comes as no surprise that Race Point Beach in Provincetown was named one of the five best beaches in New England by the American Automobile Association (AAA) in 2021.
 The long swath of sandy paradise on the tip of Cape Cod - named for the powerful racing cross current - is a haven for everyone, from sun worshipers to nature buffs.

 But for those of you who haven't yet had the pleasure of making Race Point's acquaintance, here's why we love it.